Service

 • Low down payments: Financing a vehicle with little or no down payment increases the risk of your loan balance exceeding the car’s value.
 GAP waivers provide financial security in such cases.

-Another term you might come across when researching GAP insurance is a GAP waiver.
+Another term you might come across when researching GAP is a GAP waiver.
 It’s closely related to GAP insurance, so much so that some use the terms interchangeably.
 However, there are differences in their coverage, payment responsibilities and contractual terms:

 • GAP insurance pays the difference between your car's actual cash value (ACV) and the loan balance if the vehicle is stolen or deemed a total loss in the wake of an accident.
 This type of policy is something you typically purchase outside your auto loan.